reinteractive-open/installfest_guides/source/guides/installfest/rails_on_mac.md

 ruby 2.3.0p0 (2015-12-25 revision 53290) [universal.x86_64-darwin13]
 ````

-The word __universal__ means that it's the version of Ruby which comes with OS X.
+The word __universal__ means that it's the version of Ruby that comes with OS X.
 We don't want to use this.

 If your Ruby is installed properly you can move onto the next section.